Yasashari/C4-contest/GMX.md

 ## Vulnerability Detail

-getAdjustedLongAndShortTokenAmounts() function is always revert .
+getAdjustedLongAndShortTokenAmounts() function is always reverted .
 Reason is diff is always negative with current implementation.
 (diff is zero only if poolLongTokenAmount = poolShortTokenAmount).
 So it will revert the function.

 ## Code Snippet